DodgeBall: A True Underdog Story poster

 The inciting incident occurs at 10 minutes when White Goodman reveals that Average Joe's will be foreclosed in 30 days unless Peter pays $50,000.
 The gym and the misfits' safe haven are threatened with extinction..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Peter and the Average Joe's team actively commit to entering the dodgeball tournament.
+This reveals the protagonist's commitment to Peter and the Average Joe's team actively commit to entering the dodgeball tournament.
 They register for the competition, crossing into the world of competitive dodgeball despite having no experience., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Peter quits the team and sells Average Joe's to White Goodman for $100,000.
 He abandons his friends at their lowest moment.
 Patches is dead (literal death), and Peter's spirit dies as he betrays everything they fought for., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.